code4romania/code4.ro/content/blog/2019/how-it-works/index.en.md

 * 150+ active at all times
 * 60.000+ pro-bono working hours
 * 8 civic apps launched
-* 4 domains under focus in Civic Lab
+* 4 domains under focus in Civic Labs
 * 7 active civic apps in development in Tech for Social Good
 * 200+ national, local and international events